abrafy17/RhombixTechnologies_Tasks/voice-assistant/README_VOICE_ASSISTANT.md

 # Voice Assistant
 A voice assistant to help you with basic tasks like:
-- Searching YouTube or Google
+- Searching Google, Wikipedia and YouTube
 - Time and Date
 - Opening Apps**
-- Media Controls**
+- Controlling Media**

 > ** works only on linux